kennykb/NYbuildings_repair/README.md

 changes on Long Island that I disagree with, particularly in light of the fact that the building addresses arrived on an import to begin with.

+## Update 2022-03-22 00:01Z

+I just pushed commits that appear to make the entire pipeline work.

+The directory, `sample_changesets`, now contains a bunch of randomly-selected changesets from the process, for peer review.
+It also has a file, `changedesc.txt`, which is a machine-generated description of the sample changesets, together with a few notes of mine about what's going on.

+My personal assessment of the sample changes is that they're surely no worse than what's there, and generally much better.
+Only a handful of changes appear questionable, and they generally relate to address normalisation.
+'Mt.
+Washington' should be spelt out, as possibly should names like '2nd Street' or '4th Avenue' (the latter is questioned: surely spelliing out One Hundred Ninety-Sixth street in New York City would be silly, but where do whe draw the line?).
+I noticed one house with an address on the wrong street - but it was wrong in both datasets, and all that the repair program did was to change to the correct spelling of the wrong street.

+Obviously, more eyeballs are needed before going forward.